Horse64/old-core.horse64.org/docs/Specification/Horse64.md

 ### Variable definitions and assignments (var)

-Variables can be declared with any given unicode name.
+Variables can be declared with any given unicode name, which becomes their identifier.
 They default to none, but may be assigned a default value.
 They can be reassigned later if known in the current scope: